 Poolbeg Yacht & Boat Club

-Dublin city based Poolbeg Yacht & Boat Club has completed developing its state of the art 100-berth marina facility in the heart of Ireland's capital.
-Situated in Ringsend, a harbour area with a colourful maritime tradition stretching back to the 17th century, Poolbeg Yacht / Boat Club & Marina is in a prime location just 3 kms. from the cultural, historic, social and retail centre of Dublin.
+Poolbeg Yacht & Boat Club & Marina is in a prime location just 3 km. from the cultural, historic, social and retail centre of Dublin.

-The club has been welcoming locals and visitors alike for over thirty years.
-Members old and new, appreciate the friendly, family-oriented atmosphere of this highly sociable club.
+The club has been welcoming visiting boats since it's beginnings over fifty years ago.
+Members and visitors appreciate the friendly, family-oriented atmosphere of this highly sociable club.

 Brief History of the Area

 Poolbeg Yacht & Boat Club is adjacent to The Pigeon House coal burning electricity-generating station, which was officially closed in July 1976.
-It nestles at the foot of the towering twin stacks of the modern Poolbeg Power station, which replaced the Pigeon House in 1965.
+It is located just West of the towering twin stacks of the modern Poolbeg Power station, which replaced the Pigeon House in 1965.
 It is a site of considerable significance in the history of Irish technology close to the centre of Dublin.

 There are different versions of the origin of the name Ringsend, but it is most probably derived from the Irish word Rinn meaning a point or spit of land jutting into the sea.

-A harbour was developed at Poolbeg and Ringsend replaced Dalkey as Dublin ís principal port.
+A harbour was developed at Poolbeg and Ringsend replaced Dalkey as Dublin's principal port.

-From the mid-17th century hotels and lodging houses began to spring up to cater for the many sailors, soldiers, port officials and travellers passing through the area.
+From the mid-17th century hotels and lodging houses began to spring up to cater for the many sailors, soldiers, port officials and travelers passing through the area.

 In 1654 the Chief Justice of Ireland, Henry Cromwell, ordered everyone of Irish blood to move two miles outside Dublin city and this led to the establishment of Irishtown.

 By the turn of the century the population had increased significantly and a floating chapel was moored nearby to cater for the spiritual needs of the community.
-Work then began on St. Matthewís church in Irishtown in the early 18th century, one of a number of ëMarinersí churchesí around Dublin Bay .
-Incidentally, the vaults of St. Matthewís were reputedly used as a store for smuggled goods, smuggling being rife in the area during this period.
+Work then began on St. Matthew's church in Irishtown in the early 18th century, one of a number of Mariners churches around Dublin Bay .
+Incidentally, the vaults of St. Matthews were reputedly used as a store for smuggled goods, smuggling being rife in the area during this period.

-Throughout the 1700s travelling to and from Ringsend and Irishtown was risky, particularly after dark, as highwaymen and thieves roamed the surrounding countryside.
+Throughout the 1700s traveling to and from Ringsend and Irishtown was risky, particularly after dark, as highwaymen and thieves roamed the surrounding countryside.

 Press gangs also stalked the inns abducting people for the British Navy.